Max Butler

-Max Ray Vision (formerly Max Ray Butler, alias Iceman) is a former computer security consultant and hacker who served a 13-year prison sentence, the longest sentence ever given at the time for hacking charges in the United States.
-He was convicted of two counts of wire fraud, including stealing nearly 2 million credit card numbers and running up about $86 million in fraudulent charges.
+Max Ray Vision, formerly known as Max Ray Butler and also by the alias Iceman, is a former computer security consultant turned notorious hacker.He was convicted of two counts of wire fraud for orchestrating a large-scale carding operation, stealing approximately 2 million credit card numbers and causing around $86 million in fraudulent transactions through illicit carding activities, as reported by cybercrime sources.
+His actions led to a landmark 13-year prison sentence, which was the longest ever imposed for hacking-related charges in the United States at the time.

 Early life

 Butler was born on July 10, 1972, and grew up in Meridian, Idaho with a younger sibling; his parents divorced when he was 14.
 His father was a Vietnam War veteran and computer store owner who married a daughter of Ukrainian immigrants.
 As a teenager, Max Butler became interested in bulletin board systems and hacking.
 After a parent reported a theft of chemicals from a lab room at Meridian High School, Butler pleaded guilty to malicious injury to property, first-degree burglary, and grand theft.
 Butler ultimately received probation for his crimes.
 He was sent to live with his father and he transferred to Bishop Kelly High School.